picocms/Pico/_docs/creating-content.md

 ### Text File Markup

-Text files are marked up using [Markdown][].
+Text files are marked up using [Markdown](https://daringfireball.net/projects/markdown/).
 They can also contain regular HTML.

 At the top of text files you can place a block comment and specify certain attributes of the page.
 For example: